wegorich/aurelia-systemjs-loader/README.md

 #### Current state:

 0. It's not apply reloaded module to the Aurelia app yet.

-1. Not clear how to trigger the **__import** method after module synchronized via sockets.js
+Found that we need extra system.js module, to process changes.
+Take a look at **/lib/aurelia-hmr-update**.
+Case that file said that our module changes, and provide module name as notification.
+Then **aurelia-systemjs-loader** can trigger **__import** to update aurelia deps.

-2. module.hot - seems to be never true, but in that discussion: [React Hot Loader](https://github.com/alexisvincent/systemjs-hot-reloader/issues/140) seems be some times.
+2. **module.hot** - seems to be never true, but in that discussion: [React Hot Loader](https://github.com/alexisvincent/systemjs-hot-reloader/issues/140) seems be some times.
+UPs: it's globar webpack flag.

 3. Open questions here:
   - [How to do custom loader?](https://github.com/alexisvincent/systemjs-hot-reloader/issues/143)